Serbia in the Junior Eurovision Song Contest 2009: At Junior Eurovision

 During the allocation draw on 13 October 2009, Serbia was drawn to perform 5th, following Romania and preceding Georgia.
 Serbia placed 10th, scoring 34 points.

-In Serbia, show were broadcast on RTS 2 with commentary by Duška Vučinić-Lučić.
-The Serbian spokesperson revealing the result of the Serbian vote was Nevena Božović who represented Serbia in 2007 contest.
+In Serbia, the show was broadcast on RTS 2 with commentary by Duška Vučinić-Lučić.
+The Serbian spokesperson revealing the result of the Serbian vote was Nevena Božović who represented Serbia in the 2007 contest.